robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 <p align="middle"><img src="https://raw.githubusercontent.com/robguilarr/candy_crush_difficulty/master/plots/line2.png" style="width: 900px"></p>

 From our predefined threshold, we see that the level digit is not aligned with its difficulty.
-While we have hard levels as 5, 8, 9, and 15; others like 13 and 15 are unleveraged and need to be rebalanced by the level designers
+While we have hard levels as 5, 8, 9, and 15; others like 13 and 15 are unleveraged and need to be rebalanced by the level designers.

 ### Measuring the uncertainty of success